 Initially spent fuel and other high activity wastes are stored under water in the spent fuel pool.
 This is a specially designed pool of borated water that is in the spent fuel building in the Westinghouse design and inside the containment in the KWU design.
-Insider the pool there are metallic racks where the fuel rods extracted from the reactor core and canisters that hold the other high activity waste are inserted.
-The mission of the water is both extraction of the residual heat from the spent fuel and the shielding for the radiation generated by the disintegration of the fission products.
+Insider the pool there are metallic racks where the fuel rods extracted from the reactor core and canisters that hold the otherhigh activity waste are inserted.
+The mission of the water is both extraction of the residual heat from the spent fuel and the shielding for the radiation generated by the disintegration of the fissionproducts.
 All the building is considered radioactive area with special surveillance and filtered ventilation.

 For further management of the spent fuel, Spain has decided the option of "open cycle", that is with no reprocessing.
-Thus, after cooling and decaying in the spent fuel pool, the spent fuel rods are to be handed over to ENRESA for their custody and safe storage.
-For this purpose, in the 7th PGRR ENRESA plans the preservation of the management ability in the nuclear power plants by means of dry Individual Temporary Storage facilities (ATI) and the implementation of a Decentralized Temporary Storage (ATD) in each nuclear power plant with spent fuel (Almaraz, Ascó, Cofrentes, Santa María de Garoña, José Cabrera, Trillo and Vandellós II), and a deep geological installation (AGP) for final disposal of the high activity waste.
-The ATDs will remain operational until all spent fuel is transferred to the AGP.
+Thus, after cooling and decaying in the spent fuel pool, the spent fuel rodsare to be handed over to ENRESA for their custody and safe storage.
+For this purpose, in the PGRR ENRESA plans an intermediate centralized installation (ATC) capable to store all the spentfuel rod of all the Spanish NPP, and a deep geological installation (AGP) for final disposal of the high activity waste.